Chinese nationals can still buy property in Australia!

-Many of the lenders that offer mortgages for chinese investors deal with mortgage brokers rather than customers directly.
+Most lenders that offer mortgages for Chinese investors deal with mortgage brokers rather than customers directly.

 Lending policies can also be quite confusing.
-Get approved the first time around by speaking with a specialist broker!
+Get approved the first time around by speaking with one of our specialist broker!

 Call us on 1300 889 743 or complete our free assessment form today.